firstdraft/guides/teacherplan-domain-modeling-exercise.md

         - measures of success

     **All of these attributes of an Action Step, except target date, should just be free-form text fields**, like in the linked sample Google Doc above.
- - A teacher can invite one or more other users to act as coaches for their Improvement Plans (invitations are sent via email).
+ - As a teacher, I want to invite one or more other teachers to act as coaches for my Improvement Plans (invitations are sent via email).
     - Any one of our users can coach any other user, as long as they've been invited.
- - There should be a page where a user can see all of the Improvement Plans they are connected to; since a user can have their own Improvement Plans, Improvement Plans they are coaching on, both, or neither.
+ - As a teacher, I want to see all of the Improvement Plans that I am connected to; since I can have my own Improvement Plans, Improvement Plans I am coaching on, both, or neither.
- - Owners and coaches for an Improvement Plan should be able to add comments on the Improvement Plan itself, and Goals within it.
+ - As a both an owners and a coach for an Improvement Plan, I want to comment on an Improvement Plan itself, and on Goals within it.
  - Improvement Plans have five statuses:
-    - Not yet submitted
+    - `Not yet submitted`
-    - Waiting for approval
+    - `Waiting for approval`
+    - `Changes requested`
-    - Changes requested
+    - `Active`
-    - Active
+    - `Complete`

+    As the owner of an Improvement Plan, I want to update its status from:

+        - `Not yet submitted` to `Waiting for approval`
+        - `Changes requested` to `Waiting for approval`

+    As a coach for an Improvement Plan, I want to update its status from:

+        - `Waiting for approval` to `Changes requested`
+        - `Waiting for approval` to `Active`
-    - Complete
+        - `Active` to `Complete`

+    As the owner and as a coach, I want to receive an email when the status of an Improvement Plan changes.

 Try to come up with a domain model!
 Ask us any clarifying questions you have about the features of the app — you will invariably come up with some questions the moment you start trying to design your tables.